Blog Home >Blog Post

 3. Fighting fraud

-Another goal of the NPA is to offer all users a safe and secure environment.
+Another goal of the new payment architecture is to offer all users a safe and secure environment.

 It'll deliver features that significantly improve the security of financial institutions and their ability to combat fraud and financial crime.